jshawl/jesse.sh/_posts/2013-12-08-deploys-with-git-and-jekyll.markdown

     $ cd /var/www/
     $ git clone /git/jekyll-site.git

-<h3 id='installing-build-tools-on-the-server'>Intalling build tools on the server</h3>
+<h3 id='installing-build-tools-on-the-server'>Installing build tools on the server</h3>

 Using build tools in our deploy strategy guarantees that 1) no compiled files are being edited, and 2) compiled files are absent from source control.